Start planning your trip

-Kobe Port Tower, the landmark for the port city of Kobe.
-This tower, which is loved by locals and visitors alike, has many attractive features such as an observation deck with a 360 degree panoramic view of Kobe.
-Let's head over there right now!
+Kobe Port Tower a landmark of the port city of Kobe.
+This tower, which is loved by locals and visitors alike, has many attractive features such as an observation deck with a 360-degree panoramic view of Kobe open day and night.
+This article covers all about the tower and when to visit.

-Standing proudly at a height of 108 metres, the red color of this impressive and beautiful steel tower sparkles overhead in the blue sky.
+Standing proudly at a height of 108 meters, the red color of this impressive and beautiful steel tower sparkles overhead in the blue sky.

 One characteristic feature is the pipe structure, the world's first tower to feature this type of construction.
 The structure resembles a tsuzumi, or elongated traditional Japanese drum, and the narrow middle section of the tower looks as though it's been pinched, giving it the shape of a hyperbola.
 This was also the first tower in Japan to be illuminated at night, and in the categories of both architecture and lighting, it has been the recipient of many awards.